jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 22 (Day 48)
+- Used what I learned from the LangChain RAG lab and tried to do something similar to create a vector database index (on Pinecone) with some book text that I had.
+[Lab is here](./LLM/labs/book-rag/rag.ipynb).
+I wrote some code to parse a .md file into a .csv file.
+From there, reused the code to then create embeddings and insert into a pinecone index.
+I guess because the data wasn't great - it was just one chapter of text, the vector representation wasn't great maybe as a result and doing searches didn't really result in text that made much sense.
+But it was a good experiment.
+I suppose if maybe I used an entire book and not just a single chapter, and maybe used better metadata, it would have been much better.
+- I also started going through a course on LinkedIn Learning.
+[Introduction to AI Orchestration with LangChain and LlamaIndex](https://www.linkedin.com/learning/introduction-to-ai-orchestration-with-langchain-and-llamaindex/building-an-app-with-the-openai-api) was just recently published and looks kinda good.

+## February 21
+- Played around a little more with Pinecone db and creating RAG from documents.
+- Google open sourced a 2B and 7B language model, based on their new Gemini [Here](https://blog.google/technology/developers/gemma-open-models/).

+## February 20
+- Didn't do a lot of learning, but spent more time looking for good pricing on cloud gpu.
+Not a lot of options.
+I did find anoter option : [Fluidstack](https://console2.fluidstack.io/virtual-machines).
+Seems to be able to easily procure gpu vm's for between $0.75 and $1.20 per hour.
+Seems like a similar setup as [Llambda Labs](https://lambdalabs.com/).

 ## February 19
 - Spent a long time today looking at various cloud GPU offerings.
 I still think Llambda is probably the best there is.
 Can spin up a system with decent vram for a decent price, although there isn't really any way to run a container on it for any length of time, besides just running the container.
 I did see some instructions to setup kubernetes on a Llambda GPU instance, but that seems overkill.
 - I spent a fair bit of time poking around at possibilities with Azure too, but it's much the same as the rest - any relatively decent GPU compute for a containerized application costs money and in many cases, it's very difficult to find a region that has the right GPU available.
 I even found that the pricing page wasn't quite correct listing out which regions had what...
 Additionally, there are the limits that need to be setup properly etc..